Ratchet & Clank: Lombaxes

 The Lombax is a fictional species from the series.
-Lombaxes originated from the planet Fastoon and have an appearance similar to bipedal anthropomorphic felines with a tail similar to that of a lion.
-Unlike most other organic species in the games' universe, which have two fingers and a thumb on each hand, lombaxes possess the human hand configuration (four fingers and a thumb on each hand).
+Lombaxes originated from the planet Fastoon and resemble bipedal anthropomorphic felines with a lion-like tail.
+Unlike most other organic species in the games' universe, which have two fingers and a thumb on each hand, Lombaxes possess a human-like hand configuration (four fingers and a thumb on each hand).
 The species has an instinctive affinity towards gadgetry and machines.
 The only Lombaxes featured in the series are Ratchet, Angela Cross, Alister Azimuth and Rivet.
 Ratchet's father is mentioned by Azimuth, but is never actually seen in the series.
-According to a news broadcast in A Crack in Time, Angela Cross is a Lombax who has been missing for 3 years; she doesn't have a tail, as it is revealed that female Lombaxes lack one.
-However, this is contradicted in the game Rift Apart as the character Rivet does have a tail, but more similar to a fox's or a raccoon's tail than a lion's.
 Ratchet is left as the last known Lombax in his dimension after A Crack in Time, as Azimuth dies and Angela is missing in action; her current location is unknown.

 Major characters

 Ratchet and Clank

-The main characters in the series are Ratchet, a Lombax mechanic from the planet Veldin, and his robotic best friend Clank, who was created in a robot factory on Quartu.
-However, in Ratchet & Clank Future: A Crack in Time, it is revealed Clank has a Zoni father named Orvus, who was said to have created this machine and purposefully created Clank.
+The main characters in the series are Ratchet, a Lombax mechanic from the planet Veldin, and his robotic best friend Clank, who was introduced in the first game as a defective model that escaped from a robot factory on Quartu.
+In Ratchet & Clank Future: Tools of Destruction, Ratchet is re-established to be the last known member of his species (ignoring the previous appearance of fellow Lombax, Angela Cross, in Going Commando), and in A Crack in Time, it is revealed Clank has a Zoni father named Orvus, who was said to have deliberately created Clank for a cosmic purpose.
 The player controls Ratchet for the majority of each game (with the exception of Secret Agent Clank), though certain missions will require the player to directly control Clank.
 Otherwise, Clank sits on Ratchet's back (in a backpack-style fashion) and is used to provide useful jumping, hovering and diving abilities through various upgrades.
 These upgrades are given over the course of the first game, but Clank retains them through the later ones.
-Throughout the series, the duo often encounter Captain Qwark, an ego-driven, false, green-costumed superhero and former villain that may help or hinder Ratchet and Clank's goals in some way.
-Dr. Nefarious, the robotic main antagonist of the series, usually makes an appearance to attempt to conquer the universe.
-Other villainous characters and antagonists include Chairman Alonzo Drek (who was the owner of the robot factory where Clank was built), Emperor Percival Tachyon, Gleeman Vox, Captain Romulus Slag, Lord Flint Vorselon, Vendra & Neftin Prog, and the Thugs-4-Less (or Goons-4-Less) organization.
-"The Plumber", a minor recurring character, has appeared in some form or another in most titles.